lebauerle/2-dollar/README.md

 # 2-EURO

 ## to show all my collected 2€ coins :money_mouth_face:
-Everyone helping me collected 2€ coins can have a look at the recent collection.:moneybag:
+Everyone helping me can have a look at the recent collection of my 2€ coins.:moneybag: